2017-usfca-biol-395/emmagibson-analysis-report-02-rnaseq/Analysis_Report_02_RNASeq.md

 Computational
 -------------

 The data from the initial study was downloaded off of NCBI, then re-proscessed and re-mapped using several programs.
-First, trimmomatic was used to properly clean and proscess the sequences from the initial RNAseq dataset. (<span class="citeproc-not-found" data-reference-id="doi:10.1093/bioinformatics/btu170">**???**</span>) BioMart was used to download the annotated reference genomes that the RNA sequences would be mapped to.
-(Durinck *et al.*, 2005) This RNAseq information mapped to these reference genomes usingsailfish. (<span class="citeproc-not-found" data-reference-id="patro_mount_kingsford_2014">**???**</span>) Finally, the cleaned RNAseq data and its associated metadata was analyzed in R using extensions such as ggplott
+First, trimmomatic was used to properly clean and proscess the sequences from the initial RNAseq dataset.
+(Bolger *et al.*, 2014) BioMart was used to download the annotated reference genomes that the RNA sequences would be mapped to.
+(Durinck *et al.*, 2005) This RNAseq information mapped to these reference genomes usingsailfish.
+(Patro *et al.*, 2014) Finally, the cleaned RNAseq data and its associated metadata was analyzed in R using extensions such as ggplott

 Results
 =======